ahmdtaha/knowledge_evolution/README.md

 ## Usage example

+## Usage example

+First update `constants.py` with your dataset dir and checkpoints dir

+To train a model `python train_KE_cls.py`

+The default hyperparameters are already hard coded in the python script.
+However these hyperparameters can be overridden by providing at least one parameter when running the script (e.g., `python train_KE_cls.py --name exp_name`)

 The Flower102Pytorch loader (`data>flower.py`) works directly with this [Flower102 dataset](https://drive.google.com/file/d/1ftEUxDIS_VOcx_OO70QDfZvHNDxXXgRY/view?usp=sharing).
 This is the original flower102, but with an extra `list` directory that contains csv files for trn, val and tst splits.
 Feel free to download the flower dataset from [oxford website](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/), just update `data>flower.py` accordingly.

 The following table shows knowledge evolution in both the dense (even rows) and slim (odd rows) using Flower102 on ResNet18.